vokal/XcodeAutoBasher/README.md

 5. A file will be added to the same folder as your `.xcodeproj` file, `[your project name].XcAB.plist`, which will store relative paths to each script within your project.
 This allows the `plist` files to be committed to version control so anyone opening the project can have this already set up.

 ###Notes on Script Setup
-- Your scripts should be within the same directory structure as your `.xcodeproj` file, since this plugin will be looking for children of `SRCROOT`.
+- Your scripts should be within the same directory structure as your `.xcodeproj` file, since this plugin will be looking for children of the `.xcodeproj`'s parent folder.
 This allows `XcodeAutoBasher` to only watch currently open projects, as well as allowing anyone who checks out your project to have `XcodeAutoBasher` work immediately.

+-  Note that scripts outside this directory's children will be run, but on a shared project they will not work well since they will be saved with an absolute path, so they will only work on your machine.

 - You should verify your script runs via the Terminal *before* you try to add it to `XcodeAutoBasher`—this will significantly narrow down your "Is this plugin screwing up or is it me?" troubleshooting time.